 Nursing BSN Program

 The School of Nursing and Allied Health offers a rigorous nursing curriculum that includes academic and clinical performance requirements.
 The BSN degree prepares students as generalists, capable of working in a variety of settings.
 In addition, students are prepared for graduate studies in nursing.
-Approved by the Texas Board of Nurse Examiners and accredited by the National League for Nursing Accrediting Commission.
+It is approved by the Texas Board of Nurse Examiners and accredited by the National League for Nursing Accrediting Commission.

 Check out more information for Prospective BSN Students